Behind The ‘Beauty and the Beast’ Costumes: On Redesigning Belle’s Iconic Dress

 Which is your favorite Beauty and the Beast dress?

-[Featured images by Walt Disney]
+[Featured Images by Walt Disney]